 * Choose your seeds based on where you are at in your menstrual cycle.

 Get a well fitted, comfortable bra that provides support.
-Even movements like walking or lying on your stomach can injure your breasts, so you always want to ensure proper support.
+Even movements like walking or lying on your stomach can injure your breasts or cause sore nipples, so you always want to ensure proper support.
 Love your ladies and they’ll love you back.

 As discussed, stress makes breast tenderness worse.
 When you reduce your stress levels, you can decrease cortisol and balance out your hormones.
 Relaxation, especially yoga, also helps minimize inflammation and PMS.
 Try meditation, yoga, deep breathing, taking a bubble bath, or walking.
 Even doing something fun with friends and family can help you fight breast tenderness in no time.

 Exercising regularly is an effective way to begin balancing estrogen.
 Adipocytes (fat cells) produce estrogen and estrogen in turn stimulates fat cells to grow.
 This is why exercise is crucial to maintaining your hormones and reducing the feeling of sore breasts.
 Reducing estrogen levels helps regulate the imbalance of hormones that can cause PMS symptoms.
 Moreover, maintaining a healthy body weight is crucial to overall health and wellness.

 Get Help for Breast Tenderness